Cultural Competency & Resources in Multiple Languages

 The purpose of the English Learning for Preschoolers Project is to offer teaching strategies, materials and trainings to individuals interested in achieving optimal educational outcomes for children who attend public preschool programs, are between the ages of 3 and 5, and arrive at school knowing a language other than English or who come from homes in which more than one language is spoken, one of which may be English.
 The information contained in the products and presentations are based on the most current research and successful practices.

-The English Learning for Preschoolers Project is funded by the California Department of Education (CDE), Child Development Division (CDD).
-Our project is one of the many quality improvement activities undertaken by the CDD in order to assure that California's children receive the best care and education possible.
+The English Learning for Preschoolers Project is funded by the California Department of Education (CDE), Early Education & Support Division (EESD).
+Our project is one of the many quality improvement activities undertaken by the EESD in order to assure that California's children receive the best care and education possible.

 Proyecto Vision is a bilingual project to connect Latinos with disabilities to employment opportunities.
 The U.S. Department of Education's Rehabilitation Services Administration (RSA) awarded the World Institute on Disability (WID), based in Oakland, California, a five-year grant to establish the National Technical Assistance Center for Latinos with Disabilities living in the United States.